PantelisSfak/PantelisSfak/README.md

 <h1 align="center">Hi there 👋</h1>
 <h3 align="center"> I'm Pantelis, a data scinetist that enjoys working with complex problems that can make a meaningful impact, using computer science and mathematics.</h3>

+- 👨‍🎓: Bachelor's Degree in Mathematics and MSc in Data Science.

-- 🌱 I’m currently learning about **Docker and Kubernetes**
+- 🌱 I’m currently learning about **Docker and Kubernetes.**

-- 💬 Ask me about **Python, Machine Learning, Data Science, Natural Language Proecessing**
+- 💬 Ask me about **Python, Machine Learning, Data Science, Natural Language Proecessing, Data Engineering.**

 - 📫 Reach me at **sfakiapantelis@gmail.com**